HungryHowies/Wazuh-and-Zitadel-Setup/README.md

 # Wazuh-and-Zitadel-Setup
 This documentation will show the basic Installation, configuration and connection for installing  Wazuh components, certificates and connection to Zitadel.
+The documentation is broken up into two parts.
+The first part is Wazuh-and-Zitadel-Setu.
+The second part is called [wazuh sso setup.md](https://github.com/HungryHowies/Wazuh-and-Zitadel-Setup/blob/ecde03d4c9616656a0c7d2b41713221af440929a/wazuh%20sso%20setup.md)  for the SAL/SSO configuration.

 ## Prerequisite: